ElizaLo/Interview-Preparation/README.md

-# Interview-Preparation
+# Interview Preparation

-Interview Preparation bagved on HackerRank, LeetCode, etc. on Python and C++
+Interview Preparation based on HackerRank, LeetCode, InterviewBit etc. on Python and C++